Arksine/moonraker/docs/installation.md

 output_framerate: 30
 #   Output framerate of the generated video
 output_path: ~/timelapse/
-#   Path where the generate video will be saved
+#   Path where the generated video will be saved
 time_format_code: %Y%m%d_%H%M
 #   Manipulates datetime format of the output filename
 #   see: https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes